svlapin/doseur/README.md

 ## Features

-- written in TypeScript - provides extensive typings
+- written in TypeScript - provides extensive typings for better developer experience
-- thoroughly unit-tested.
+- thoroughly unit-tested
+- easy to use - just define what how to handle a batch of items, and then just enqueue & forget.

 ## Install